lnthorne/studious-octo-funicular/docs/updates.md

 - Created figma designs with the help of galileo AI.
 Now importing all the fonts, styles and colours into our design system.
 - Cannot get the colors to come through on components (CustomeButton and CustomText).
 I remember the only time I had it working was when I defined it in the app/ .
 I figured it would work here, because it is getting imported

+### Oct 13, 2024

+- Added in the flat list for viewing jobs
+- Remove all the copied code, maybe we put everything into one screen then do a 'filter'